chromaui/chromatic-docs/faq.md

 <details>
 <summary>Can I enable TurboSnap with the addon?</summary>

 TurboSnap is available for the addon at an experimental stage.
-If you already enabled it in your configuration file (i.e., `chromatic.config.json`), running a build with the addon will automatically detect and run tests based on the configuration provided.
+If you already enabled the feature in your configuration file (i.e., `chromatic.config.json`), running a build with the addon will automatically detect and run tests based on the configuration provided.

 </details>